PrestaShop/prestashop-specs/content/1.7/back-office/catalog/discount/add-edit-cart-price-rule.md

 - Total available input field is stated by digital value 1 by default
 - Total available for each user is stated by digital value 1 by default

+The Conditions tab values are all set up to disabled by default.

 The explanations of the input fields, dropdowns, switch toggle buttons and text fields are stated below:<br>